Utilization tips for your futon and tatami

 Your futon has a high proportion of fine natural fibers, which are fragile and deformable.
 If a fold/bulge occurs during transport, you can best flatten them by evenly smoothing them with a flat hand.

-It could also be that your futon does not yet have the nominal dimensions, but is 1-2cm shorter / narrower and therefore thicker.
+It could also be that your futon does not yet have the nominal dimensions, but is 1 to 2cm shorter / narrower and therefore thicker.
 This is due to the inflated fibers and regulates itself after a few days (depending on the type).
 Our futons are generally very stable.
-With the end of the phase these will vanish; up to this point they will not bother you physically because these deformations are more a visual impact.
 Pits occuring during the laying-in phase are normal and vary in intensity, depending on the type of futon, body weight and base.

 Once the laying-in phase is over and the futon has reached its final form, these deformations, which are primarily of visual nature only and therefore don't affect your sleep, disappear.
 The length of the laying-in phase depends on the ratio of the futon size and your body weight; a small futon with a tall / heavy sleeper is laid-in after a few weeks, a big futon with a light person can take up to two years to be laid-in.
 After this phase, the futon won't change anymore aside of becoming slightly flatter over the years.